fivetwentysix/uncle_sam/README.md

 ## Breakdown of tax calculations

-1. We accept the input for net income and filing status.
+1. Accepts accepts the tax payer's net income and filing status.
 2. We apply the [standard deductions](http://en.wikipedia.org/wiki/Standard_deduction)
+which will to determine the tax payer's taxable income.
-which will reduce the taxable income depending on the filing status of the tax payer.
+3. We determine which Federal tax bracket the tax payer is in by accepting the tax payer's taxable income & filing status as input.

 ## Installation